Continued from Teach English in Korea? (Part I: Q & A)

 EPIK vs Hagwons : Read more here.

-Do you need to be TEFL certified to get a job in Korea?
+Do you need to be TEFL certified for teaching in Korea?

 Outside of Korea, a TEFL can be like a passport to jobs in other countries.
 Most countries will ask for this type of certification.
 If you’re planning to pursue a career in teaching English abroad, TEFL certification is something you’d want to invest in

-Where can I get a cost efficient TEFL certification?
+Where can I get an inexpensive TEFL certification?

 TEFL certification programs can be costly.
 If possible, I’d recommend getting certified through an online program or in a different country, where it might be cheaper.
-Many expats I’ve known, have gone to Thailand or India to get certified.
+Many expats I’ve known, have gone to Thailand, Cambodia, Philippines or India to get certified.
 Research your options.

 For more information about teaching in Korea, click here: